lady-h-world/My_Garden/reading_pages/Resplendent_Tree/semi_sup2.md

 #### Performance with Different Mask Rates

-Overall, label spreading with RBF kernel got better performance on this 90% masked data.
+Overall, label spreading with RBF kernel got a bit better performance on our 90% masked data.
 Now, let's apply it on data with different mask rates.

-As we can see below, when there is more data got labeled (lower mask rate), the performance will get better, and when labeled data occupies more than 50%, 50% labeled data and 80% labeled data have much less performance difference.
+As we can see below, when there is more data got labeled (lower mask rate), the performance will get better.
+When labeled data occupies more than 50%, the performance difference becomes smaller when labeling percentage increases, for example, 50% labeled data and 80% labeled data have much less performance difference.

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Resplendent_Tree_images/ls_diff_mask.png" width="1187" height="922" />